← All notes

 Explore related Read →

-Can externalizing reasoning into knowledge graphs help smaller models compete?
+Can structuring reasoning as knowledge graphs help smaller models solve complex tasks?

 Explore related Read →